rafaelaltamirano/rafaelaltamirano/README.md

 <h1 align="center">Hi 👋, I'm Rafael</h1>
-<h3 align="center">A passionate Android developer from Argentina, currently based in Berlin, Germany.
+<h3 align="center">A passionate Android developer and UX Designer from Argentina, currently based in Berlin, Germany.
 With more than 3 years of experience I build native applications based on high-quality architecture.
 Always seeking to be at the forefront of technology.
 Work with Jetpack Compose and clean Arch as a base </h3>

 ### I have worked on projects such as:
 - Coinpro for Elektra Mexico